+When you are shopping for insulation, all of those giant bales of fiberglass, rigid foam, and even denim (recycled jeans) can look daunting.
 They are difficult to carry home, and if you have a car it's that much harder.
 Once you get them home, you have to suit up from head to toe to protect yourself from all of that itchy fiberglass.

 Is there a better way?
 Does Reflectix offer up a reasonable substitute?